Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Experiments

 \subsection{Ablation Analysis}

-We conduct ablation studies to dissect the contribution of each component in DoublyCal (Table~\ref{tab:exp-ablation}) by comparing it against two variants: (i) \textbf{SingleCal}, which removes the calibrated evidence confidence and applies calibration only to the final LLM output; (ii) \textbf{Evidence}, which removes the LLM reasoner and directly outputs the terminal entity of the factual path ($[\![z_{\boldsymbol{Q}}]\!]$) as the answer, using the evidence confidence as the final confidence score.
+We ablate DoublyCal against two variants (Table~\ref{tab:exp-ablation}) to examine the contribution of each component: (i) \textbf{SingleCal}, which removes the calibrated evidence confidence and applies calibration only to the final LLM output; (ii) \textbf{Evidence}, which removes the LLM reasoner and directly outputs the terminal entity of the factual path ($[\![z_{\boldsymbol{Q}}]\!]$) as the answer, using the evidence confidence as the final confidence score.

-\paragraph{Evidence Confidence is Crucial for Final Prediction Calibration.} Ablating from DoublyCal to SingleCal reveals a stark outcome: while predictive accuracy remains stable (e.g., F1 changes within $\pm$1 point), the calibration error (ECE) increases drastically from $\sim$4 to $>$20.
+\paragraph{Evidence Confidence is Crucial for Final Prediction Calibration.} Ablating from DoublyCal to SingleCal reveals a stark outcome: while predictive accuracy remains stable (e.g., F1 changes within $\pm$1 point), the calibration error (ECE and ACE) increases drastically from $\sim$4 to $>$20.
 This indicates that externally calibrated evidence confidence is essential, as it provides the LLM with a reliable anchor for its self-assessment.
 Without this first-stage calibration, the black-box LLM cannot reliably judge its own certainty, even when it can identify correct answers using high-quality KG evidence.

 \paragraph{The LLM Reasoner Enables Integrative Reasoning.} The significant performance gap of the Evidence variant underscores a pivotal design insight: the evidence proxy and the LLM reasoner play distinct yet complementary roles.
 The proxy specializes in evaluating individual KG evidence, while the LLM reasoner excels at synthesizing an ensemble of such evidence to perform complex reasoning.
 Consequently, the final prediction confidence is not a simple pass-through of any single evidence confidence, but rather the result of the LLM's holistic reasoning over the entire set of calibrated evidence.
 This efficient proxy-reasoner synergy is essential to the framework's performance.